cysouw/diathesis/text/c07_participle.md

 - Der Schlüssel verschwindet. \
   Der Schlüssel bleibt verschwunden.
 - Der Binnensee ist zugefroren. \
-  Weihnachten rückt näher, und der Binnensee bleibt zugefroren.^[https://www.haz.de/Umland/Wunstorf/Nachrichten/Inselvogt-Zobel-von-Feuerwehr-gerettet.]
+  Weihnachten rückt näher, und der Binnensee bleibt zugefroren.^[Attested online at <https://www.haz.de/Umland/Wunstorf/Nachrichten/Inselvogt-Zobel-von-Feuerwehr-gerettet>, accessed 16 July 2021.]
 :::

 The *bleiben + Partizip* construction is only possible with verbs that also allow for a *sein + Partizip* construction, though far from all verbs allow for both.
 In general, it turns out to be far from easy to find many examples of *bleiben + Partizip* with intransitive verbs, suggesting that there are strong restrictions on the application of this construction.
 There is a strong semantic intuition that only reversible events allow for a *bleiben + Partizip* construction [@helbig2001: 163; @schlucker2007: 152].
 However, examples are attested with clearly irreversible events like *verbrennen* 'to burn' [@next a] or punctual events like *einschlafen* 'to fall asleep' [@next b].
 The notion 'reversibility' is thus clearly not the whole explanation.

 ::: ex
 - ^^?^ Das Buch bleibt verbrannt. \
-  Die Haut bleibt verbrannt, egal wieviel Sonnenmilch sie dann auftragen.^[https://www.leben-mit-ms.de/expertenrat/ms-kortison.]
+  Die Haut bleibt verbrannt, egal wieviel Sonnenmilch sie dann auftragen.^[Attested online at <https://www.leben-mit-ms.de/expertenrat/ms-kortison>, accessed 16 July 2021.]
 - ^^?^ Das Kind bleibt eingeschlafen. \
-  Alex rührt sich, aber bleibt eingeschlafen.^[https://blogs.cornell.edu/glp-spr58/2014/05/07/jesus-christus-und-ikea-in-wolfgang-beckers-goodbye-lenin/.]
+  Alex rührt sich, aber bleibt eingeschlafen.^[Attested online at <https://blogs.cornell.edu/glp-spr58/2014/05/07/jesus-christus-und-ikea-in-wolfgang-beckers-goodbye-lenin/>, accessed 16 July 2021.]
 :::

 **Attested Verbs**